frankframework/frank-manual/docs/source/gettingStarted/horizonsValidateBooking.rst

 Before doing something with a booking XML, the ingest booking adapter should check that this document is valid.
 In this section you will write a first version of the ingest booking adapter that only does that.
 Please do the following:

 #.
 The validity of an XML documents is usually checked using an XML schema, see https://www.w3schools.com/xml/schema_intro.asp.
-Please make a document ``<project directory>/configurations/NewHorizons/booking.xsd`` and give it the following contents:
+Please make a document ``projects/gettingStarted/configurations/NewHorizons/booking.xsd`` and give it the following contents:

    .. literalinclude:: ../../../src/gettingStarted/configurations/NewHorizons/booking.xsd
       :language: xml

 #.
 We will write our adapter in its own file that will be named ``ConfigurationIngestBooking.xml``.
 The Frank!Framework will read file ``Configuration.xml``, so that file needs to include ``ConfigurationIngestBooking.xml``.
-Please open ``<project directory>/configurations/NewHorizons/Configuration.xml`` and give it the following contents (highlighted lines are new):
+Please open ``projects/gettingStarted/configurations/NewHorizons/Configuration.xml`` and give it the following contents (highlighted lines are new):

    .. code-block:: XML
       :emphasize-lines: 4, 8